 Part 3 – Selection

 You will be notified if you have been selected to join the Rhode Island Teaching Policy Fellowship.
-If accepted, you will commit to attending the kick-off convening at the beginning of April (exact date TBD) and monthly sessions throughout the fellowship and participating in working groups working with policymakers and practitioners to go deep on an issue and advocate for necessary policy changes.
+If accepted, you will commit to attending the kick-off convening in August, monthly sessions throughout the fellowship and participating in working groups working with policymakers and practitioners to go deep on an issue and advocate for necessary policy changes.

 If you have any questions about applying for the fellowship, please contact Christopher Marino, at firstname.lastname@example.org